luiscruz/course_sustainableSE/2023/p2_hacking_sustainability/g6_GATorch.md

 ---
 author: Rover van der Noort, Dajt Mullaj, Martijn Smits, Remy Duijsens
-title: "GATorch: An Energy-Aware PyTorch Extension"
+title: 'GATorch: An Energy-Aware PyTorch Extension'
-image: "img/p2_hacking_sustainability/gX_template/cover.png"
 summary: |
     GATorch is a tool seamlessly integrated with PyTorch that enables ML developers to generate an energy consumption report.
 By attaching your